-From Karl Bötticher’s embryonal observations concerning the influence of spatial organization (Raumeinrichtung) on the shape of buildings, to Gottfried Semper’s concept of tectonic enclosure,which directly fostered a shift of the architect’s focus towards the concept of spatial enclosure; from Camillo Sitte’s idea of exterior space, passing through artistic, architectural, and psychological studies on spatial form and perception, undertaken by Adolf Hildebrand, Alois Riegl, Robert Vischer, Theodor Lipps and Heinrich Wölfflin, at the end of the 19th century; from August Schmarsow’s novel idea of architectural space (1893), to the modern architectures of Hendrik Petrus Berlage — ‘The art of architecture resides in the creation of spaces, not in the design of facades’, Berlage wrote in Hendrik Petrus Berlage, Thoughts on Style 1886-1909, trans. by I. Boyd Whyte and W. de Wit, (Santa Monica: The Getty Center for the History of Art and the Humanities, 1996), 29 —, Adolf Loos (Raumplan), Frank Lloyd Wright, Ludwig Mies van der Rohe and many others, in the period between the last decades of the 19th century and the first decades of 20th century; and, finally, from Sigfried Giedion’s influential book ‘Space, Time, Architecture’ (1940), to Nikolaus Pevsner’s famous imprimatur on the spatial value of buildings and architecture — ‘Everything that encloses space on a scale sufficient for a human being to move in, is a building; the term architecture applies only to buildings designed with a view to aesthetic appeal’, in Nikolaus Pevsner, An Outline of European Architecture (London: Penguin Books, 1948), xix — and to Bruno Zevi’s ‘Architecture as Space’ (1964), architecture has been understood and explained by critics, historians and architects as the discipline of space, since the late 19th century.
+From Karl Bötticher’s embryonal observations concerning the influence of spatial organization (Raumeinrichtung) on the shape of buildings, to Gottfried Semper’s concept of tectonic enclosure,which directly fostered a shift of the architect’s focus towards the concept of spatial enclosure; from Camillo Sitte’s idea of exterior space, passing through artistic, architectural, and psychological studies on spatial form and perception, undertaken by Adolf Hildebrand, Alois Riegl, Robert Vischer, Theodor Lipps and Heinrich Wölfflin, at the end of the 19th century; from August Schmarsow’s novel idea of architectural space (1893), to the modern architectures of Hendrik Petrus Berlage — ‘The art of architecture resides in the creation of spaces, not in the design of facades’, Berlage wrote in Hendrik Petrus Berlage, Thoughts on Style 1886-1909, trans. by I. Boyd Whyte and W. de Wit, (Santa Monica: The Getty Center for the History of Art and the Humanities, 1996), 29 —, Adolf Loos (Raumplan), Frank Lloyd Wright, Ludwig Mies van der Rohe and many others, in the period between the last decades of the 19th century and the first decades of 20th century; and, finally, from Sigfried Giedion’s influential book ‘Space, Time, Architecture’ (1940), to Nikolaus Pevsner’s famous imprimatur on the spatial value of buildings and architecture — ‘Everything that encloses space on a scale sufficient for a human being to move in, is a building; the term architecture applies only to buildings designed with a view to aesthetic appeal’, in Nikolaus Pevsner, An Outline of European Architecture (London: Penguin Books, 1948), xix — and to Bruno Zevi’s ‘Architecture as Space’ (1964), architecture has been understood and explained by critics, historians and architects as a discipline of space, since the late 19th century.

 Richard Neutra, Survival Through Design, 156.